Restless Natives

 Restless Natives is a 1985 Scottish adventure comedy film, directed by Michael Hoffman.

+It received mixed reviews but was popular in Scotland and earned a reputation as a cult film.
+It has been turned into a musical.

 Plot

 The story follows the adventures of two Scottish youths from the Wester Hailes district of Edinburgh, played by Vincent Friell and Joe Mullaney, who, in rebellion to their drab lives in urban Scotland in the mid-1980s, become modern highwaymen.
 Donning masks of a clown and a wolf-man and riding a Suzuki GP 125 motorbike, they waylay and hold up with a toy gun tourist coaches in the Highlands, but in the process becoming a tourist attraction themselves.
-Having acquired substantial amounts of money, they proceed to become modern-day Rob Roys, doling it out to the poor of their city by scattering it on bike rides through its streets, attracting national media attention and pursuit by the police.
+Having acquired substantial amounts of money, they proceed to become modern-day Rob Roys, doling it out to the poor of their city by scattering it on bike rides through its streets, attracting international media attention and pursuit by the police.

 In the end, after escaping the police, they try to hold up another coach, but it is not driven by a woman as it first seems but by a man (Ned Beatty) who has been pursuing them.
-The police catch up and they are arrested.
-But a man representing the Secretary of State for Scotland releases them because they have increased Scottish tourism by 15%.
-He instead organises a fake crash to explain the highwaymen's demise, with their real identities still unknown.
+The police catch up and they are arrested, but DCI Baird (Robert Urquhart) shows a telegram from the Secretary of State for Scotland and releases them because they have increased Scottish tourism by 15%.
+He instead organises a fake crash to explain the highwaymen's demise, with their real identities still unknown, and send them away to live abroad.